The Damage Forrest Galante Has Done to Conservation Biology

 1 He has six spearfishing world records according to his Facebook page.

-2 Mike, along with Gareth Linnard and myself, co-discovered the latest known footage of the species (1935) which went viral around the world earlier this year.
+Mike, along with Gareth Linnard and myself, co-(re)discovered three historical films of the species, including the latest known footage of the species (March-April 1935), which went viral around the world in 2020.
+One of which Forrest himself shared on Instagram.

-5 If the 14% "discrepancy" relates only to the mitogenome then the genetic distance would be considerably smaller.
-However, his lack of such a nuanced qualification still sustains the criticism.
+If the 14% "discrepancy" relates only to the mitogenome then the genetic distance would be considerably smaller, but still extremely significant, and would still sustain the overall criticism.

 References